csalmeida/ruby-fundamentals/README.md

 2.6 + 2.6 # 5.2, Float
 ```

-However, if a `Float` is present in an operation with and `Integer` the type will convert, as Ruby assumes precision is required:
+However, if a `Float` is present in an operation with an `Integer` the type will convert, as Ruby assumes precision is required:

 ``` ruby
 5 + 2.6 # 7.6, Float